Welcome to King Jesus! Here’s the first part of the Bible Project overview.

 “Where is He who has been born King of the Jews?
 For we saw His star in the east and have come to worship Him.”
 (2:2)

 Tamar, Rahab, Ruth, and Bathsheba are the only mothers mentioned in Jesus’ line.
 Why?
 They are notably Gentiles.

 The next Gentiles we meet in this story are the Magi, Persian Zoroastrian priests, quoted in the verse above.
-I always find it fascinating how Israel didn’t see the Messiah coming, even debated His credibility upon arrival, but pagan priests saw His coming from 978 miles away.
+I always find it fascinating how Israel didn’t see the Messiah coming, even debated His credibility upon arrival, but priests of another religion saw His coming from 978 miles away.
 Indeed, from the beginning, the King of the Jews was destined to be King of the Gentiles too.
 They came all the way from modern day Iran to worship Him!